alexxx-db/databricks-replicator/README.md

 ## Supported Operation Types
 ### Backup Operations
+- (Optional if managed by Terraform) Create delta share recipient, create shares and add schemas to share
-- For ST, deep clones ST backing tables from source to backup catalogs.
+- For legacy DLT streaming table, deep clones backing tables from source to backup catalogs and add backup schema to backup share
-- For all table and volume types, add containing schemas to share.
+- For Default Publishing Mode (DPM) streaming table, add backing table to dpm_backing_tables share directly
 - Not required for UC metadata replication

 ### Data Replication Operations
+- (Optional if managed by Terraform) Create shared catalog from shares
 - Deep clone tables across workspaces from shared catalog with schema enforcement
+- For DLT streaming table, it defaults to replicata from dmp_backing_table share and fallback to backup share
 - Incremental copy volume files across workspaces from shared catalog using autoloader

 ### Metadata Replication Operations